 Dog Training Center

 Our Dog Behavior & Training Center is open for classes & limited playgroups.
 All those wishing to attend must register for class and playgroups prior to attending.
 All dog training classes are following local, state, and federal guidelines with social distancing and sanitation protocols.

 Our free Behavior Helpline is still available.
 Problem behaviors?
 Stumped or frustrated?
 Contact 401-846-8276 ext.
 119 or Helpline@potterleague.org.

 Our Potter Pet Food Pantry will be available to anyone experiencing financial hardship and might need a little help providing food for their beloved pet(s).
 For assistance, please call 401-846-8276 or email us at email@example.com.

 Spay & Neuter Clinic

-At this time, our Spay & Neuter Clinic is taking steps to slowly reopen.
-We will not be taking new appointments until further notice.
-If you have questions about an existing appointment, please reach out to our clinic at email@example.com.
+At this time, our Spay & Neuter Clinic is open.
+Please note our call volume is extremely high, as we have been receiving hundreds of calls for appointments, so please know it may take a number of weeks for your pet to receive an appointment.
+We appreciate your patience at this time.
+If you have questions about an existing appointment, please reach out to our clinic at firstname.lastname@example.org.